sts10/radiation/README.md

 I know there's a better way to have users install Radiation-- something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.3.7

+Another one of [gunnar](https://github.com/gunnarhafdal) pull requests!
+Can now update the timestamp on a post to the current time.
+This involves some nice splitting methods that gunnar wrote in order to rename the post's filename.

 #### What's New in v 0.3.6